99004434-VivekKumar/Mini_Project/1_Requirements/Readme.md

 * To adapt to market competition, it requires efficient handling and management methods, so it is indispensable that accelerate the process of the computerization.

 ## Cost and Features
+As the implementation is software based.
+The system is free of cost.

 *